Part-Time Employment Regulations: 10 Things To Know When Hiring A Part-Timer

 If part-time employees work on rest days, their entitled pay depends on whether the request came from you (the employer) or them (the employee).
 If you require them to work on their rest days, they have to be paid at a higher rate.

-For example, your part-time employees has a basic hourly rate of $10 per hour, and work 4 hours a day.
+For example, your part-time employees have a basic hourly rate of $10 per hour, and work 4 hours a day.
 Your full-time employees work 8 hours a day.
-If a part-time employee works 10 hours on their rest day at your (the employer’s) request, he or she is entitled to: (2 days X 4 hours X $10) + (4 hours X $10) + (1.5 X 2 hours X $10).
+If a part-time employee works 10 hours on their rest day at their employer’s) request, he or she is entitled to: (2 days X 4 hours X $10) + (4 hours X $10) + (1.5 X 2 hours X $10).

 Annual Leave Formula: